MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/solarwinds-service-desk.md

 Users should be aware of the following limitations and issues associated with accessing SolarWinds Service Desk:

 * You can import only once per day; that is, once every 24 hours.
-If you attempt to refresh prior to the allowed 24-hour cycle, you will receive an error message.
+If you attempt to refresh prior to the allowed 24-hour cycle, you'll receive an error message.

   ![Error_message](./media/solarwinds-service-desk/error_message.png)

-* There is no limit on the number of users who can pull data, but each user can refresh only once every 24 hours.
+* There's no limit on the number of users who can pull data, but each user can refresh only once every 24 hours.

 * Only incident data is imported, providing historical details from January 1, 2020 to date.
   The incident fields that are imported are limited.
-If you need to import a field that is not available you can request that it be added.
+If you need to import a field that's not available, you can request that it be added.
-  If you have any questions about what can be imported or issues with the PowerBI integration, please email  Rinat.Gil@solarwinds.com.
+  If you have any questions about what can be imported or issues with the PowerBI integration, email Rinat.Gil@solarwinds.com.

 ### Credential error in the Navigator

 If a credential error occurs in the Navigator, clear your recent data source settings.
-1. In Power BI Desktop, select **File** > **Data source settings**:
+1. In Power BI Desktop, select **File** > **Data source settings**.

    ![Select SolarWinds Service Desk datasource](./media/solarwinds-service-desk/datasource-clear.png)